adnammit/notes/react.md

 * only use state when data is changing that is reflected in the UI -- changing state causes a re-render, so using state for everything is needlessly expensive
 * use **controlled elements** to track your form inputs in React state
 * if you need a **side effect** (like loading data), you can do it in one of two places: in an **event handler** or in a **lifecycle event** using `useEffect`
+* **dependency array** magic (for `useEffect`):
+	* empty array: the effect will run only once after the initial render
+	* no array: the effect will run after every render
+	* specific values: the effect will run after the initial render and then only when the specified values change
 * router
 	* you can use **declarative routing** with react-router -- that is, use the provided components like `Router`, `Route`, `Link`, etc to define your routes
 	* or you can use **imperative routing** if you need to load or submit data linked to navigation (look at `createBrowserRouter`)